bhanu17crypto/bhanu17crypto/README.md

 ## Hi there! 👋

-I'm *Bhanu Pratap, a passionate learner and a student.
-I am currently exploring the exciting fields of **Blockchain Technology* and *Machine Learning.
-I'm always on the lookout for opportunities to collaborate on **Open Source Projects*.
+I'm *Bhanu Pratap*, a passionate learner and a student.
+I am currently exploring the exciting fields of *Blockchain Technology* and *Machine Learning*.
+I'm always on the lookout for opportunities to collaborate on *Open Source Projects*.

 - 🌱 I’m currently *Full Stack Developer*
 - 💬 Ask me about *C++,React,Node.js,Express,MySQL, MongoDBWeb Development, and Blockchain Development* - I'm happy to help!